vahidhedayati/grails-icucalendar-plugin/README.md

 icucalendar
 =========

-Grails icucalendar plugin using ICU4J libraries to work out internationl calendar and providing a datepicker
+Grails icucalendar plugin using ICU4J libraries to work out international calendar / datepicker.

+> Converts a date between locale / calendars
+> Can be run within modal dialog or pure javascript "no popup window"

 Dependency Grails 2: